jeremyevans/rubyconflt2016-presentation/slides/slides.md

 </code></pre>

 !SLIDE
-.notes That is bad from a security perspective, as it makes it possible to attack the hashes using a precomputed rainbow table, allowing all simple passwords to be cracked immediately.|A rainbow table of all 11 character lowercase SHA1 password hashes takes about 175 petabytes of storage, which is definitely within the range of many determined attackers, and would allow immediate cracking of any of these passwords.
+.notes That is bad from a security perspective, as it makes it possible to crack the password hashes using a precomputed rainbow table, allowing all simple passwords to be cracked immediately.|A rainbow table of all 9 character alphanumeric SHA1 password hashes takes only 690GB of storage, and would allow immediate cracking of any of these passwords.

 <h1 style="font-size: 100px; position: absolute; top: 240px; left: 110px;">Rainbow</h1>
 <h1 style="font-size: 130px; position: absolute; top: 330px; left: 160px;">Table</h1>
 <h1 class="white" style="font-size: 200px; position: absolute; top: 250px; left: 520px;">Attack</h1>

 !SLIDE
-.notes To prevent a rainbow table attack, you do what is called salting, where you add random data before the password, and when you check a password, you prepend the salt to the password and check the resulting hash matches.
+.notes To prevent a rainbow table attack, you do what is called salting, where you add random data before the password, and when you check a password, you prepend the salt to the password and check if the resulting hash matches.

 <h1 class="white" style="font-size: 200px; position: absolute; top: 310px; left: 360px;">Salting</h1>